Big data engineers are in high demand, but this wasn't the case until relatively recently.

 Salaries and skills

 The demand for big data engineers is strong.
 In fact, the Salary Guide from Robert Half Technology reveals that big data jobs remain in great demand, along with web development and systems engineering positions.

-This year, the Salary Guide is predicting a 8.9 percent salary increase over 2015 for big data engineers in the United States, with an average starting salary range of $129,500-$183,500.
+The salary midpoint for big data engineers in the United States is $150,000.
 The position often requires a bachelor’s degree in a related field and four to six years of experience.

 Skills and experience required for this role include: